LingfengZhu/laztech-intro/README.md

 ## Read from here

 1. Read this:[Get Started in LazTech Group](https://www.overleaf.com/9279691msypmpcjnpqp#/33470921/).
 The essential basics of physics is stated here.
 Make sure you read this.
 Here are several questions:
-   1. What is
+   1. What is VGT?
+Can you explain it in theory and algorithm?
    2. Can you run the code without error?
 Why?
    3. What's the code talks about?
 What's the result?
    4. How long did it take?
 Can it be improved?

 2. Here's the things you need to install/get through: (detail will post later)
-  1. Julia (0.6.4, and 1.0.0), Python
-    1. Basic Julia syntax.
+  1. **Julia (0.6.4, and 1.0.0), Python.** Make sure you understand: Basic Julia syntax.
 Matrix operation.
 Install/Call Julia module.
 Call python module.
-    2. Some libraries in Julia: `HDF5`, ``
-    3. Some libraries in Python: `numpy`, `matlibplot`
+Some libraries in Julia: `HDF5`, `Stats`.Some libraries in Python: `numpy`, `matlibplot`, `astropy`.
+(Some questions will be throw later)

-  2. Github
+  2. **Github**

-  3. Anaconda (prefereably 2)
-  4.
+  3. **Anaconda (prefereably 2), Jupyter Notebook / Jupyter Lab**.
+This is a great tool that will accelerate your workflow.
+Besides, @Mike will post some tutorials using the Jupyter Notebook.
+(If you have trouble install, you can try use these: [Julia Pro](https://juliacomputing.com/products/juliapro.html),  )

 3. This week paper: